-Definitions

-Energy Performance Description Variables When trained

-System Factor trained

-Anaerobic Speed, Maximum force Exercise Time: In-season for

-Alactic or speed applied Up to 10 sec. players

-Strength in a single rep Intensity: learning how to

-Training or repeated reps 90% to 100% of compete.

-increases lasting not ntaximunt At this stage of

-the times longer than 8 to Recover Time: development,

-this system 10 sec.
-8 - 15 x the the focus is on

-сяп be Energy is stored exercise time the endurance

-engaged. in the muscle of these

-cells. factors.

-Anaerobic Speed / Strength Maximum effort Exercise Time: Pre-season and

-Lactic Endurance lasting up to 2 10 sec 60 sec into the season.

-min.
-Intensity

-Training Power = Produces Lactic 75% - 80% of Maintained to

-increases speed x strength Acid max. for 10 to the end.

-the intensity 30 sec.

-and the Lower for longer

-length of periods of time

-time this Recover Time:

-energy can 6 - 12 x

-last. exercise time

-Aerobic Endurance CO 2 water and Heart Rate is Pre-season

-Cardiovascular heat are kept at 150 to (low intensity)

-Training Muscular byproducts.
-160 BPM for 12

-increases to 15 minutes.

-the intensity Or

-at which Interval In-season for

-this energy Training where: high intensity

-can be moderately high use of the

-applied. intensity & aerobie system.

-1:1 rest/panse

-ration is used for

-any exercise

-fime.
+Definitions 5 Energy System Performance Factor trained Description Variables When trained Anaerobic Speed, Maximum force Exercise Time: In-season for Alactic Training increases the times this system can be engaged.
+Strength or speed applied in a single rep., or repeated reps lasting not longer than 8 to 10 sec.
+Energy is stored in the muscle cells.
+Up to 10 sec.
+Intensity: 90% to 100% of maximum Recover Time: 8 - 15 x the exercise time players learning how to compete.
+At this stage of development, the focus is on the endurance of these factors.
+Anaerobic Lactic Speed / Strength Endurance Maximum effort lasting up to 2 Exercise Time: 10 sec 60 sec Pre-season and into the season.
+Training increases the intensity and the length of time this energy can last.
+Power = speed x strength min.
+Produces Lactic Acid Intensity: 75% - 80% of max. for 10 to 30 sec.
+Lower for longer periods of time Recover Time: 6 - 12 x exercise time Maintained to the end.
+Aerobic Training increases the intensity at which this energy can be applied.
+Endurance Cardiovascular Muscular CO 2 water and heat are byproducts.
+Heart Rate is kept at 150 to 160 BPM for 12 to 15 minutes.
+Or Interval Training where: moderately high intensity & 1:1 rest/pause ration is used for any exercise time.
+Pre-season (low intensity) In-season for high intensity use of the aerobic system.

 To prepare players to play lacrosse as a running game, and where obesity is a concern, focus on the interval training of the aerobic energy system.
 (The offence/defence style of play that junior/senior teams are now using focuses attention on fast and frequent line changes, which consequently promotes the use of the 10 second anaerobic alactic system.
-As a result, training is moving away from the fat burning, oxygen delivering aerobic system, which is the one used when running is part of the play and not just on and off the floor.)
+As a result, training is moving away from the fat burning, oxygen delivering aerobic system, which is the one used when running is part of the play and not just on and off the field.)